Saccor/webb23-cms-boilerplate/README.md

 The project includes the following Storyblok components:

 1. **Content Types**:
-   - `Page` - Main content type for all pages
+   - `page` - Main content type for all pages
    - `shop_list_page` - Shop listing page
+   - `product` - Product detail page
+   - `about_page` - About page template

 2. **Nestable Components**:
-   - `Teaser` - A simple teaser component
+   - `teaser` - A simple teaser component
-   - `RichText` - Rich text component
+   - `richtext` - Rich text component
-   - `Newsletter` - Newsletter signup component
+   - `newsletter` - Newsletter signup component
-   - `FooterColumn` - Footer column component
+   - `footer_column` - Footer column component
-   - `Category` - Category filter component
+   - `category` - Category filter component
    - `product-card` - Product card component
+   - `about_top` - About page top section with title and rich text
+   - `banner` - Banner image component
+   - `hero3` - Hero section with title, subtitle, CTA blocks and product blocks
+   - `color-option` - Color option selector for product page
+   - `size-option` - Size option selector for product page

+## Component Details

+### AboutTop Component

+The AboutTop component displays a title and rich text content, typically used at the top of the About page:

+- `title` - Main heading text
+- `body` - Rich text content

+### Banner Component

+The Banner component displays a full-width image, useful for visual separators or hero images:

+- `image` - Asset field for the banner image
+- `alt` - Optional alt text for the image

+### Hero3 Component

+The Hero3 component creates a versatile hero section with multiple content blocks:

+- `title` - Main heading
+- `subtitle` - Descriptive text below the heading
+- `cta` - Call-to-action blocks (buttons, links, etc.)
+- `products` - Product blocks to display

+### AboutPage Component

+The AboutPage is a content type component that serves as a template for the About page:

+- `sections` - Array of nestable blocks that make up the page content

 ## Adding New Components